PhoenixTales/phoenix-docs/mechanics/attributes.md

 `EXP_PSIONICS`        `EXP_HUNTSMANSHIP`
 ```

+*Alchemy* is class-crossing in that it is dealt with by both Mages and Psionics; in the same way as *Archery* or *Marksmanship* and *Huntsmanship* (part of which is all kinds of knowledge about monsters) are relevant for both warriors and thieves. *Metallurgy* does not only matter for forging swords, but begins with common knowledge about ore and ends in refined arts such as runemaking (which is *arcane*).
+This way, some arts and the experience gained in them has synergistic effects on others.

+---

-Based on all the reasoning above, this is our solution.
-Making for a coherent system, that is both simple and complex.
+Based on all the reasoning above, this is our solution, making for a coherent system, that is both simple and complex.

-There are 2 pairs of general Attributes
-refered to by clear texts:
+There are two pairs of general Attributes referred to by clear texts:

-* Physical Condition: Constitution / Strength
+* Physical Condition: Constitution / Hitpoints
 * Mental Condition: Will / Madness

-Increasing strength automatically increases Will by a factor of 0.5 and vice versa.
-There are four class specific attributes:
+There are four class specific attributes (two of them just class focused with some relevance for all, two of them class exclusive):

+* Strength
-* Force / Dexterity
+* Dexterity
+* Mana
-* Mana / Psi
+* Psi

 There are four Status Attributes supposed to be displayed in the interface or by other audio-visual means.

-* Life (refered to as
+* Hitpoints (referred to as *Life* or *Health*
-* Mana (refered to as "magische Kraft")
+* Mana (referred to as "Magic Power")
-* Psi
+* Psi (referred to as "Willpower")

 Closely related are the Arts: